aziznal/WebScrapingEssentials/README.md

 Use this as the superclass for your own project's spider

-This Spider allows you tu do basic things like goto a url, scroll down the page in different ways, refresh the page, etc..
+This Spider allows you to do basic things like goto a url, scroll down the page in different ways, refresh the page, etc..

 It acts as an interface to _**selenium.webdriver**_ to make setting up a project easier